The Future of Herbal Medicines Within Modern Society

 Today, the public is more informed about their health and the options available to them to prevent and/or treat disease.
 Couple this knowledge with the current focus on organics and health foods, herbal medicines have become increasingly popular.

+The traditional herbs and herbal formulations used in India and China are making their way into Europe and so increasing the range of herbal medicines available.
+Because of this trend, it is even more important that people are aware that herbal medicines do have a physiological effect on the body and therefore, should be used with care.
 Until recently, the regulation of herbal remedies within the UK has been fairly relaxed but particular safety concerns have come to light, for example, the interaction of St John’s Wort with some conventional medicines.

 Currently herbal medicines can reach the market via the following three routes: